berryamin/Python/Python-3/Doc/howto/urllib2.rst

 When authentication is required, the server sends a header (as well as the 401 error code) requesting authentication.
 This specifies the authentication scheme and a 'realm'.
-The header looks like : ``Www-authenticate: SCHEME realm="REALM"``.
+The header looks like: ``WWW-Authenticate: SCHEME realm="REALM"``.

 e.g. ::

-    Www-authenticate: Basic realm="cPanel Users"
+    WWW-Authenticate: Basic realm="cPanel Users"

 The client should then retry the request with the appropriate name and password